On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

-Moreover we assume that for every $p \in \Gamma \cap \bB_2$ and all $0<r<1/8$
+Moreover, we assume that for every $p \in \Gamma \cap \bB_2$ and all $0<r<1/8$

-\end{assumption} The Lipschitz approximation will be defined on the ball $\bB_1.$ \begin{subsection}{Lipschitz approximation away from the spine} We cite the results we need on the Lipschitz approximation from \cite{de2023fineIII} and indicate the necessary modifications.
-The following is a consequence of the $L^2-L^\infty$ height bound with respect to parallel planes (Theorem 3.2 of \cite{de2023fineIII}).
+\end{assumption} The Lipschitz approximation will be defined on the ball $\bB_1.$ \begin{subsection}{Lipschitz approximation away from the spine} We cite the relevant results on the Lipschitz approximation from \cite{de2023fineIII} and outline the necessary modifications.
+The following result follows from the $L^2-L^\infty$ height bound with respect to parallel planes (Theorem 3.2 of \cite{de2023fineIII}).